zaphosting/docs/en/gameserver_backups.md

 ![image](https://user-images.githubusercontent.com/13604413/159171260-f3d1775e-25bc-45a0-b4aa-d6bdc13bfa0f.png)

 Depending on the game, it's usually also a good idea to back up the database as well, since important data such as scores, permissions and much more is often stored there.

+>⚠️ Having sufficient storage space is essential for creating regular backups.
+Make sure that you always have enough storage available.

 ## Download/delete backups